 Long, hot showers are the best, right?
 I enjoy spending time in hot baths and using warm water, it’s soo relaxing!
-However, I did break this habit of mine after I’ve realized that super-hot water is not that good for my hair and skin (especially my hair, my scalp got oilier from washing my hair with hot water).
+However, I did break this habit of mine after realizing that super hot water is not that good for my hair and skin (especially my hair, since my scalp got oilier from washing my hair with hot water).

 So it’s best to rinse off your hair products with lukewarm/cold water.
 Using cold water will close your pores and seal in the moisture, which will make your hair healthy and shiny.
 I’m not saying that you should actually freeze under the shower, just try to gradually lower the water temperature every time you wash your hair.

 Brushing your hair doesn’t only make it look good – it also improves the health and structure of the hairs.
-I’ve mentioned the natural oils earlier- these scalp produced oils need to get to the ends and leave your hair nourished.
+I’ve mentioned the natural oils earlier – these scalp produced oils need to get to the ends and leave your hair nourished.
 So, instead of only brushing your hair when you’re styling it and getting ready to go out, make sure you do some brushing when you wake up and before going to sleep.
-This is a part of my hair routine and it’s working great- very simple and not time- consuming!
+This is a part of my hair routine and it’s working great, it’s very simple and not time- consuming!